Meet the Board

 Raewyn Rasch - Head of Partnerships – Tumuaki o Rangapū Mahitahi

-Raewyn (Ngāi Tahu/Kai Tahu) previously led the Pubic Interest Journalism Fund for NZ On Air and has a wealth of experience as a journalist, producer and manager within radio and television.
+Raewyn (Ngāi Tahu/Kai Tahu) previously led the Public Interest Journalism Fund for NZ On Air and has a wealth of experience as a journalist, producer and manager within radio and television.
 Raewyn was the General Manager of Māori and Pacific Programmes at TVNZ and with her Māori, Samoan and European heritage has long championed diversity in our media.
 The Head of Partnerships is a new role tasked with establishing and maintaining partnerships with key stakeholders and communities to ensure NZ On Air's funding reflects and celebrates Aotearoa New Zealand's Te Tiriti principles and diverse cultural identity.

 Amie Mills - Head of Funding - Tumuaki o ngā Take Pūtea